poojithaAs/costoptimization/ReadMe.md

 # Dynatrace on Azure VM for Cost Optimization

 This project demonstrates the integration of Dynatrace on an Azure VM to optimize costs for a retail business.
-It includes steps to set up an Azure VM, install Dynatrace OneAgent, and create an Azure Function to analyze monitoring data.
+It includes steps to set up an Azure VM, install Dynatrace OneAgent, and create an Azure Function to analyze monitorng data.

 ## Table of Contents
 - [Setup Instructions](#setup-instructions)